Retirement Incentive Plan for Faculty

 Benefits under this policy will be provided through the James Madison University Supplemental Retirement Plan for Faculty (SRPF).
-The SRPF is intended to be a qualified defined benefit plan pursuant to the Internal Revenue Code of 1986, as amended.
 Benefits under the SRPF are intended to supplement any retirement benefits the participant may be receiving from the VRS and/or the optional retirement program (ORP) and to help alleviate the financial strain of retirement.
-By adopting this policy, the university’s Board of Visitors (Board) hereby adopts the SRPF provided that its terms are consistent with this policy.
-The Board hereby gives the President of the university the authority to execute the SRPF and any amendments required by the Internal Revenue Service in order for the SRPF to gain qualified status, provided said amendments are consistent with this Policy.

-Deans and division heads are responsible for identifying candidates for the Retirement Incentive Plan and making recommendations to the president.
+Deans, directors and Vice Presidents are responsible for identifying candidates for the Retirement Incentive Plan and making recommendations to the president.

 The Human Resources Benefits Team is responsible for managing the Retirement Incentive Plan for Faculty (RIPF) contracts and providing one-on-one counsel with applicable faculty members.

 Sanctions will be commensurate with the severity and/or frequency of the offense and may include termination of employment.